Solar Financing

 • With a lease or PPA, the third-party owner (TPO) will install and own solar panels on your property.
 In return, you agree to pay them for the use of solar energy for the duration of the agreement.

-• Selecting a PPA or lease as a solar panel financing option can help you save 10% to 30% percent a month on your electricity bills with no upfront investment needed from you.
+• Selecting a PPA or lease as a solar panel financing option can help you save 10% to 30% on your electricity bills with no upfront investment needed from you.

 • The TPO is responsible for the maintenance of solar panels.
 At the end of the contract they will either uninstall them or sell the system to you at the fair market value of the system at the end of the contract, like leasing a car.